 Your first conversation with an attorney to understand and evaluate your case is 100% complimentary.

-With the combined experience of over 40 years between the attorneys of Sabatini Freeman LLC, we leverage our knowledge and experience with the local trustees to get you optimal results.
+With the combined experience of over 50 years between the attorneys of Sabatini Law Firm, LLC we leverage our knowledge and experience with the local trustees to get you optimal results.

 You should never be left in the dark when it comes to your legal matter.
 From start to finish, we will keep you updated on the status of your case.